Robert Themptander: Biography

 Robert Themptander was born in Stockholm, the son of army lieutenant Nils Themptander and wife Adolphina Laurent.
 After law studies in Uppsala and a highly successful career in the civil service he became in 1879 a member of the Second Chamber.
 There from the beginning he was a member of the centre party, a party loyal to then incumbent government.
-Gradually he began move orientate towards the agrarian party.
+Gradually he began move orientate towards the Lantmanna Party.
 He married in 1874 with Frida Dahlberg, with whom he had three children.
-In the government of Arvid Posse in 1880, he became Minister without Portfolio and, in 1881 Minister of Finance.
+In the government of Arvid Posse in 1880, he became minister without portfolio and, in 1881 minister for finance.
 He stayed on in this office in three years before he became Prime Minister at the age of 40.
-Only Louis De Geer had become Prime Minister at a younger age.

 Through good contacts in different parliamentary positions he was successful in breaking the political gridlock concerning the defense question.
 This issue was finally achieved in the year of 1885.
-He was less successful in his goal to protect the free trade system which Louis De Geer and Minister of Finance Gripenstedt had instituted during their time in office.
+He was less successful in his goal to protect the free trade system which Louis De Geer and Minister of Finance Johan August Gripenstedt had instituted during their time in office.
 This political economy had with many good benefits contributed to the modernization of Sweden.
 As food prices on the world markets sank because of increased imports from all of North America, demand increased for high tariffs to protect Swedish interests.

 Eventually Themptander was constrained to retire, yet not through defeat in the 1887 election, when his resistance towards the new duty-friendly winds of opinion meant more election debate than before.
 Riksdag candidates were compelled to answer about which views they had, if they were Free Traders or Protectionists.
 This was seen by many at the time as uncommon.
 Lifelong members of the Riksdag had previously been elected on the basis of their high personal reputation and confidence.
 The Free Traders won in Stockholm and gained twenty-two parliamentary seats.
 But it appeared that one member had not paid his taxes and therefore the whole list was declared invalid.
 Lifelong members of the Riksdag who were free trade supporters were replaced with tariff supporters.
 Therefore, the Second Chamber returned a protectionist majority.

 Themptander attempted to have King Oscar II announce a new election, but the King denied the request.
 Then Themptander resigned as Prime Minister.
 From 1888 to 1896 he was Stockholm County Governor and afterwards director for Trafik AB Grängesberg–Oxelösund.

 Themptander was a member of the men's association Sällskapet Idun.

 Robert Themptander died on 30 January 1897 in Stockholm.